SoulexDev/Unity-Control-Paths/README.md

 Lists of Unity's new input system control paths because for some reason no one else has posted them

 # Just download them lol
-## They're useful for ControlPath:Sprite dictionaries for rebinding controls
+## They're useful for ControlPath:Sprite dictionaries for rebinding controls and displaying said control's respective icon
 ### Maybe I'll make all the dictionaries for you??
 I got 6 hours of sleep last night